Blog

 11. Communication Skills:

-- Depth: It’s not enough to find evidence; an investigator must also present it, whether that’s in a report, a meeting, or a courtroom.
+- Depth: It’s not enough to find evidence; an investigaFinding evidence is not enough; that’s in a report, a meeting, or a courtroom.

-- Relevance: Being able to communicate findings concisely and convincingly is essential, especially when non-technical stakeholders are involved.
+- Relevance: Communicating findings concisely and convincingly is essential, especially when non-technical stakeholders are involved.

 12. Problem-solving skills: